-While it’s fine to test the temperature of a new relationship, be aware that your neediness and clinginess may undermine a developing stable bond between you and a new dating partner.
+While it’s fine to test the temperature of a new relationship, be aware that being too needy is a relationship killer.

 A friend was relaying a story of his 29-year-old son’s dating life.
 His son was having a hard time meeting young ladies who weren’t needy or clingy.
 My friend suggested his son date women 3-5 years older.
 His thinking, older, more experienced women would be more self-assured and less clingy.

 His son met a woman who is 32 and they begin to date.
 Within two weeks this older, more mature woman was texting him repeatedly during the day.
 Texting or calling on the weekend asking where he was and why they weren’t together.

 Needless to say, the relationship ended within a month and from what I understand this young woman thought my friend’s son was being unreasonable when he expected her to not text and call him at work.